utilitywarehouse/thanos-manifests/README.md

 ## Migration to v0.4.0 notes

 On migration to v0.4.0 run thanos compact with `--index.generate-missing-cache-file`, it will make your Thanos Store start up blazingly fast.

 > New Compactor flag: --index.generate-missing-cache-file was added to allow quicker addition of index cache files.
 If enabled it precomputes missing files on compactor startup.
-Note that it will take time and it's only one-off step per bucket.<Paste>
+Note that it will take time and it's only one-off step per bucket.

 Also make sure to adjust: